OpenKneeboard/OpenKneeboard/docs/faq/index.md

 I choose what the defaults are, so, the defaults ;)

+## Where are OpenKneeboard's settings saved?

+On v1.8 and below, OpenKneeboard's settings are in the 'OpenKneeboard' subfolder of your 'Saved Games' folder; this is *usually* `C:\Users\YOUR_USERNAME_HERE\Saved Games`, but it is possible that you have moved it.

+On v1.9 and above, OpenKneeboard's settings are in `%LOCALAPPDATA%\OpenKneeboard\Settings`.

+*OpenKneeboard's settings files are for its' own use only*; no help is available for modifying them, and you should not create or use any tools that modify them.
+OpenKneeboard makes no attempt to handle settings files that have been altered by anything other than OpenKneeboard itself.
+Any issues will be assumed to be your fault, and you are on your own for fixing them.

 ## My framerate improves when I hide OpenKneeboard when the app is still running; what's up?

 When OpenKneeboard is hidden, it keeps doing 99.9% of what it does when it's visible; the biggest change when you hide OpenKnebeoard is that your VR runtime no longer needs to combine the 3D and 2D content.